cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 });
 ```

-When I started this refactor I was annoyed because of ember decision, but looking back on the final
+When I started this refactor I was annoyed because of ember's design decision, but looking back on the final
 result I find that once more not fighting the frameworks tends to reward you with simpler and better
 abstractions.